 You can read more about the Cookie Law here.

-If you monetize content on your site via ads (including Google’s ad services), we heavily suggest that you meet industry requirements by enabling the IAB Transparency & Consent Framework feature in the Cookie Solution.
+If you monetize content on your site via ads (including Google’s ad services), we heavily suggest that you meet industry requirements by enabling the IAB Transparency & Consent Framework feature in the Privacy Controls and Cookie Solution.
 Failure to do so can potentially result in reduced ad reach and revenue.

-Our comprehensive Cookie Solution simplifies compliance with provisions of the European Cookie Law.
+Our comprehensive Privacy Controls and Cookie Solution simplifies compliance with provisions of the European Cookie Law.

 It allows you to:

 Congratulations!
-Your Cookie Solution has been created and is fully operational.
+Your Privacy Controls and Cookie Solution has been created and is fully operational.